Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

   }, [loadPictures]);
   ```

-You can see that we supply `loadPictures` as a dependency on the `useEffect` Hook.
+You can see we supply `loadPictures` as a dependency on the `useEffect` Hook.
 When it changes, React will execute whatever we supply to the function.
 In this case, we check to make sure that it’s set to ‘`true`’, calling the API again before setting the value back to ‘`false``’, which will enable the button to work again.

 You may be asking ‘won’t this just trigger this effect to be called again, even when `loadPictures` is set back to ‘`false`’?!’.
 The answer is ‘yes’, but by checking if it’s set to ‘`true`’ at the start of the function, you avoid some horrible infinite loop scenario.

 ### Add the Button and Gallery JSX

-With all your logic in place, process the images and display a lovely gallery of sweet dogs to your users.
+With all your logic in place, process the images and display an attractive gallery of sweet dogs to your users.

 **UseEffectExample.jsx**